BehnamZeinali/IMUNet/README.md

 # IMUNet
-This is the code repository for the Paper:
+This is the code repository for the Paper: archive